xiix0/scam/README.md

-Go to a movie tonight.
-Darkness becomes you.
+You will lose your present job and have to become a door to door mayonnaise salesman.